 - Do you have a skill you would like to teach someone else?

 These sentence stems can help students come up with a list of ideas for the talent show.

 Record in Advance

 Be sure to keep reminding students weeks in advance to have their performances ready.
 It may be helpful to ask students to pre-record their performance.
 This will make it easier for you to put it all together to show off during your talent show celebration.
-If you have a student or two who feel uncomfortable performing in front of the class, offer an alternative like sharing a drawing, or reading a favorite story.
-This will help even your shyest of students feel comfortable participating.
+If you have students who feel uncomfortable performing in front of the class, offer an alternative like sharing a drawing or reading a favorite story.
+This will help all students feel comfortable.

 Integrate end of the year awards into your celebration day.
-Share the students talent show video and then present any awards for that student.
-Write down a little something about each student that you will always remember about them and share it during the celebration.
-Your students will enjoy this memorable experience and love seeing all of the amazing talents of their classmates.
+Write down something that you like and appreciate about each student and share those thoughts during the celebration.
+Your students will enjoy this memorable experience.

 2. Dress-Up Day

 This is such a wonderful way to get silly with your students on your celebration day.
 A few weeks before celebration day, share the special day with your students.
 You can choose the dress-up theme or you can allow the class to brainstorm and vote.